 Advancing women in technology through mentoring: What can companies do?

 There’s a lot more companies can do to demonstrate their commitment to women in tech.
 They can begin by creating a more inclusive corporate culture and attempting to preserve women leaders.

 Create a more diverse culture

 There’s more that companies can do to support women in the technology sector.
 First, companies can carefully review and update their diversity and inclusion efforts to focus first on equity.

-They can educate everyone about unconscious bias – unintentionally harmful practices and behaviors that appear to be unbiased but harmful to marginalised groups.
+They can educate everyone about unconscious bias – unintentionally harmful practices and behaviors that appear to be unbiased but harmful to marginalized groups.
 They can have difficult conversations with their employees about changing the corporate culture to be more inclusive, equitable, and diverse.